State of Asset Tokenization 2026: Market Data, Trends, and What's Next

 5. The Infrastructure War

-Permissioned networks (Canton, operated by Digital Asset with DTCC, Goldman, HSBC): Privacy-enabled, institution-first, optimized for regulatory compliance.
+Permissioned networks (Canton, operated by Digital Asset with DTCC, Goldman, HSBC): Privacy-enabled, institution-first, regulatory compliance optimized.

 Public blockchains (Ethereum, Solana, Avalanche, Polygon): Where most current tokenized assets live.
-BlackRock's BUIDL is on Ethereum + Solana + Avalanche.
+BlackRock's BUIDL spans Ethereum + Solana + Avalanche.
 JPMorgan issued debt on Solana.

-The interoperability challenge is real: Canton Network's research found 1-3% pricing gaps for identical assets across chains, with 2-5% capital movement costs.
-Chainlink CCIP is the leading solution for cross-chain interoperability.
+The interoperability challenge is real.
+Canton Network's research found 1-3% pricing gaps for identical assets across chains, with 2-5% capital movement costs.
+Chainlink CCIP leads the cross-chain solution race.

 6. Private Credit Goes On-Chain

-On-chain private credit is the highest-yield segment of RWA tokenization (~9.8% average).
-Centrifuge leads with $1.1B+ in active loans.
-Maple Finance has pivoted to institutional-grade credit with $780M active.
-Goldfinch offers retail access to institutional credit strategies.
+On-chain private credit offers the highest yields in RWA tokenization (~9.8% average).
+Centrifuge leads with $1.1B+ active loans.
+Maple Finance pivoted to institutional-grade credit with $780M active.
+Goldfinch gives retail access to institutional strategies.

 7. Stablecoin Regulation Creates a Two-Tier System

-The GENIUS Act created a split: regulated payment stablecoins (USDC, USDT) that can't pay yield, and separately regulated yield-bearing products (YLDS, OUSG, sDAI) that can.
-The yield-bearing segment has doubled despite the regulatory constraint.
+The GENIUS Act split the market: regulated payment stablecoins (USDC, USDT) that can't pay yield, and separately regulated yield-bearing products (YLDS, OUSG, sDAI) that can.

 8. Going Public

-- **Securitize (SECZ)**: Going public via SPAC with Cantor Fitzgerald.
-Profitable, ~10x revenue growth.
+- Securitize (SECZ): Going public via SPAC with Cantor Fitzgerald.
+Profitable with ~10x revenue growth.

 - Ondo: Has the ONDO governance token but may explore traditional public listing given its regulatory infrastructure.